Esri/arcgis-runtime-samples-android/kotlin/change-atmosphere-effect/README.md

 To change the atmosphere effect:

 1. Create an `ArcGISScene` and display it in a `SceneView`.
-2. Change the atmosphere effect with `sceneView.AtmosphereEffect(AtmosphereEffect)`.
+2. Change the atmosphere effect with `sceneView.atmosphereEffect(AtmosphereEffect)`.

 ## Relevant API